 Estimated Reading Time: 4 Minutes

-By Aaron Nolan
+Written by: Aaron Nolan

 Having a Guideline, Framework or Standard is fundamental for a business to define policy and assess its risk.
 Many companies are restrained in how they operate by guidelines, frameworks or standards whether this is Central Bank, HIPPA or ISO27001.
 The levels at which these can be brought to vary, depending on the company’s view of risk.

 A guideline is a recommendation, typically by a governing body, on the operational actions an organisation should take when there is no defined standard or framework in place.

 An example of this is the Central Bank of Ireland’s handbook for Credit Unions or Financial Services, which is very suggestive in nature but not mandatory for institutes to follow.
 Guidelines assist the organisation in strengthening its legal and regulatory requirements, by offering best practice advice.
 They provide recommendations on how standards or baselines should be implemented.

 The main benefits of guidelines are that they can be adapted to suit the context of the business, allowing flexibility in implementation.
 They can be adjusted, modified and scoped to work with the companies’ needs.